AlibabaCloudDocs/vod/intl.en-US/New Player SDK/Overview.md

 -   Cloud and client integration

-    Video streams are encrypted in the cloud and decrypted on the clients to ensure video security.
-Data is collected on the clients and analyzed in the cloud.
+    Video streams are encrypted on the cloud and decrypted on the clients to ensure video security.
+Data is collected on the clients and analyzed on the cloud.
 This facilitates business operations.

 -   Multiple security protection features